-WaterAid has developed a framework document to provide guidance to Country Programmes, partner organisations and others in the sector on achieving sustainability in the provision of safe water sources in rural areas.
+This new framework provides guidance to country programmes, partner organisations and others in the sector on achieving sustainability in the provision of safe water sources in rural areas.

-For WaterAid, sustainability refers to the continued functioning and utilisation of water and sanitation services as well as lasting changes in human behaviour around hygiene and safe sanitation.
-Sustainability is about services that continue in use indefinitely and that consequently transform people's lives for good.
+For WaterAid, sustainability refers to the continued functioning and use of water and sanitation services, as well as lasting changes in human behaviour around hygiene and safe sanitation.
+Sustainability is about services that continue to be used indefinitely and that transform people's lives for good.

 Enabling communities to take responsibility for managing their water and sanitation services forms a key part of current policies and strategies in the sector.
-However, as stated in the framework, community management has limitations because of lack of skills, resources, motivation or external support.
+However, community management often has limitations because of a lack of skills, resources, motivation or external support.

 - A real demand from users evidenced in the consistent use of improved water and sanitation services and the practice of improved hygiene behaviours, and the willingness to pay for such services.